2021 Program FAQs

-All medical staff will be trained to identify COVID-19 symptoms and respond.
-Any camper or staff who presents COVID-19 symptoms will be taken to our quarantine space.
+- All medical staff will be trained to identify and respond to COVID-19 symptoms.
+Any camper or staff who presents COVID-19 symptoms will quarantine in our designated Health Center isolation areas.
 We will conduct a COVID-19 test, and the family of the camper will immediately be contacted by the director of our health center and/or our doctor, who will share the plan for testing and treatment.
 We will perform contact tracing and will quarantine and test any close contacts of the affected individual.

 Who will be entering Camp this summer beyond campers and staff?

 To ensure we keep the Camp quarantine “bubble” intact, no visitors will be allowed at Camp this summer.
 The only other people who will be allowed into Camp are vendors who provide essential items to Camp.
 These include UPS, FedEx, USPS, food deliveries, septic, propane, and our arborists.
 All vendors will be masked and away from children and staff.

 What precautions has Tawonga taken to protect Camp from wildfires?